TABLE OF CONTENTS

 - units-per-rotation at most

-If multiple pathways exist in a dataset, rules can be assigned to specific pathways by selecting the required pathway from the drop down list in the Pathway column.
-If a rule is applicable to all pathways, select 'All' from the drop down list.
+If multiple pathways exist in a dataset, rules can be applied to a specific pathway by selecting it from the Pathway column drop down list.
+If a rule is applicable to all pathways, select 'All'.

 Units explained

-Lines > Elective data > Courses: Rules field
+In Lines > Elective data > Courses: Rules field, courses are assigned character(s) to allow grouping of subjects.

 Rules explained